Conaclos/replayable-random/README.md

 ### Pay only for what you use

 Replayable Random is designed to take advantage of modern dead code elimination techniques, especially [tree shaking][tree-shaking].
-Using bundlers as that [rollup][rollup], your bundles can contain only the functions which are actually used.
+Using bundlers such as [rollup][rollup], your bundles can contain only the functions which are actually used.
 Future versions of Replayable Random can integrate new functions without affecting the size of your bundles.

 ### Easily extensible